royi-razi/data_mining_project/README.md

 ![](.README_images/ERD_mining.png)

+# Ancillary city_state.py file:
+In order to run jobhunt_cli.py, the file city_state.py needs to be in the same directory as jobhunt_cli.py.

 # Input parameters:
+At this point, the function requires to run the function jobname_cli.py at the command line along with the job title and job location, using the following format:
+> jobname_cli.py <job_name>, <city location>, <state location>
+ positional arguments:
+ <job_name> can get one of the following values: "data scientist", "data analyst", "data engineer", "statistician", "big data architect", "senior data scientist"
+ <city location> please provide *full name* of the city.
+ <state location> abbreviation or full name of state are acceptable.
-At this point, the function asks the user to enter username and password for database access and to provide two inputs: the job location and the job title.
+At this point, the function asks the user to enter username and password for database access, assuming the hostname is "localhost".

 # Installations required:
 The jobhunt_cli function needs the following libraries (requirements.txt):